4ms/stm32mp1-baremetal/README.md

 # STM32MP1 Cortex-A7 baremetal example projects

 This is a set of example and template projects for bare-metal applications on the STM32MP15x Cortex-A7 microprocessor.
-Why the STM32MP1?Since there are lots of projects and tutorials about bare-metal Cortex-M applications, the projects highlight what's different between the Cortex-A and Cortex-M processors.
-I hope this also serves as a basic introduction to bare-metal real-time Cortex-A7 applications.
+I use "Bare-metal" to mean no OS, so unlike most STM32MP1 or Cortex-A tutorials, there is no Linux or RTOS.
+Basic systems such as handling interrupts, setting up a stack, memory management, are handled in these projects, as well as more advanced featues like parallel processing (multiple cores) and coprocessor control.

+The target audience is the developer who is already familiar with the Cortex-M series.
+Rather than give a ground-up introduction to microcontrollers/processors, these projects assume you are familiar with MCUs such as the Cortex-M0/M3/M4/M7 or perhaps AVR (ATMEGA) chips.
+You should be comfortable with the concepts of interrupts, stacks, HAL, etc. If not, you'll need to brush up on microcontroller fundamentals before proceeding.

 Most of the code is in modern C++, with some assembly thrown in there where needed.
+You don't need to know C++ or assembly, the projects are very simple and should be easy to follow.

 I am actively refining and adding new example projects to this.
 If you want to see something, please ask! (open a github issue)

-My intended audience is people who have some familiarity with the ARM Cortex-M series, or perhaps ATMEGA series, or other microcontrollers.
-You should be comfortable with the concepts of interrupts, stacks, HAL, etc. If not, you'll need to brush up on microcontroller fundamentals before proceeding.

-Here's what's inside:
+Here's a list of the example projects:

   * **Minimal Boot**: Hello World project to prove the bootloader and your hardware is working.
   * **Ctest**: Demonstrates the startup code for a C/C++ project: setting up the stack, initializing globals, etc.